Vietnam.vn - Nền tảng quảng bá Việt Nam

 As an actor, I just try my best to do my role well.
 As for the film's revenue or popularity, I think that's the producer's problem.
 No matter how worried I am, I can't do anything.
 The best way for me to contribute to the film's overall success is to do my role well.

 - Is the role in "Tunnel" your choice to renew yourself after entertaining roles?
-After this role, are you afraid it will be difficult to return to previous types of roles?
+After this role, are you afraid it will be difficult to return to the previous types of roles?

-I think each role has its own life, when you act, you start from scratch, not because you did well then when you come back it will definitely be good.
+I think each role has its own life, when you act, you start from the beginning, not because you did well then when you come back it will definitely be good.
 I love acting, I love characters.
 If you meet a good character, a good crew, at the right time, that role will be good.

 Thank you.